ridhozhr10/insignia-tech-test/PLAN.md

 - **Backend**:
   - **NestJS** for the main REST API endpoint.
-  - A **TypeScript service** to act as a cronjob, pushing data to a Redis list.
-  - A **TypeScript service** to act as a consumer, consuming data from the Redis list.
 - **CLI**:
   - A **Commander-based CLI application** for managing task schedules using **BullMQ**.
   - Jobs added to BullMQ should include **retry attempts**.